Bharat9848/notes/paper/gfs.md

 - GFS Manager
   - **Placement strategy**  assign chunkIds to chunkservers spawned on possibly on different racks.
 In case of multiple chunkserver failure, then the chunk is re-replicated on higher priority.
   - stores mapping of file and list of chunkId with their chunk server names.
-  - For performance put all metadata in memory.
+  - For performance It put all metadata in memory.
-  - data replication and rebalancing
+  - manages data replication and rebalancing
-  - Garbage collection of deleted data
+  - triggers garbage collection of deleted data
-  - operation lock for data consistency
+  - provides operation lock for data consistency
   - stores location of chunkserver
-  - namespace management and access control.
+  - manages namespace management and access control.
   - choose write replica for write.
   - migration among chunkservers: to rebalance the load and disk usage or health check failure.
   - Handle chunkserver health management which includes how much space is left.
   - **failure and recovery**: Manager save its metadata in form of operation log which provides the sequencing of operation using logical clock.
 These logs are persisted on node.
 In case of temporay failures Manager restore the state from checkpoints and reapply any pending operation from the operation log.
 In case of permanent failure the new manager comes at different node form the checkpoint and operation log stored at remote location.
   - **Shadow manager**: reads the operation log of primary and applies to itself.
 Shadow manager lags behind the primary.
 It can serve the read queries in case usecase allow stale data tolerance.
   - **Manager state**
    1. It have `soft-state` which is rebuild after restart and it is not part of data which is stored persistently.
-Manager soft state is chunk-to-chunkLocation mapping as it will be returned by chunkservers in their heartbeat messages.
+Manager soft state is chunkId-to-chunk location mapping as it will be returned by chunkservers in their heartbeat messages.
    2. persisted metadata is backed up using checkpointing and operation log for recovery.
 It is synced to a remote location via synchronus replication.

 - GFS Chunkserver